Just imagine how wonderful it is to see the processes automated in such a way, that the work would not stop once it has entered the pipeline!

 According to the statistics, nearly 75% of insurers address the problem by using automated systems to detect false claims.
 But tech wouldn’t slow down its pace in developing, so now insurers should think over shifting to more promising tools based on Artificial Intelligence.

-One the the key advantages of an AI-based fraud detection system over automated software, is that the former automatically adapts to the newest fraud schemes, whilst the latter is confined to the predefined manually-entered settings that sooner or later become irrelevant.
+One of the key advantages of an AI-based fraud detection system over automated software, is that the former automatically adapts to the newest fraud schemes, whilst the latter is confined to the predefined manually-entered settings that sooner or later become irrelevant.

 Here is the simplified AI-based anti-fraud software working principle: